brackets-cont/brackets/README.md

 You can see some
 [screenshots of Brackets](https://github.com/brackets-cont/brackets/wiki/Brackets-Screenshots)
-on the wiki, [intro videos](http://www.youtube.com/user/CodeBrackets) on YouTube, and news on the [Brackets blog](http://blog.brackets.io/).
+on the wiki and [intro videos](http://www.youtube.com/user/CodeBrackets) on YouTube.

 How to install and run Brackets
 -------------------------------